zreisman/Wastegram/README.md

 # Hastigram

 ## Minimum Viable Product
-Hastigram is a clone of Instagram on Rails and Backbone.
+Hastigram is a clone of Instagram on Rails and Backbone for users to share pictures they haven't put enough thought into.
 Users can:

 - [ ] Create accounts
 - [ ] Create sessions (log in)